vippsas/vipps-ecom-api/vipps-ecom-api.md

 Merchants can not choose between _reserve capture_ and _direct capture_
 themselves, the type of capture is configured by Vipps after the additional compliance checks, required by the authorities, have been completed.

+**Important:** It's completely fine to use "reserve capture" almost like "direct capture": Just do the capture right after the reservation.
+The user experience is exactly the same, and you have the opportunity to a `/cancel` with instant effect instead of a `/refund` that takes days.

 See the
 [FAQ](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api-faq.md#what-is-the-difference-between-reserve-capture-and-direct-capture).